Bowel cancer campaigner Deborah James says goodbye

 As part of her goodbye message published on Monday 9 May, James performed her final big act of charity by launching the Bowelbabe Fund for Cancer Research UK to raise money to fund clinical trials and research into personalised medicine for cancer patients, as well as supporting campaigns to raise awareness of bowel cancer.

+“Through her tireless campaigning and by so openly sharing her experience she has not only helped in our fight against this terrible disease, she has ensured countless others with the Big C have not felt alone.”

+Responding to the title, James said she is “blown away” and “crying at the honour”.

-In a message on her Bowelbabe Fund website, she said she plans to take things “a day at a time, step by step and being grateful for another sunrise”.
+In a message on her Bowelbabe Fund website, James said she plans to take things “a day at a time, step by step and being grateful for another sunrise”.

 “Everybody around me has been working crazy hard these past few weeks to get everything in place.
 My whole family are around me and we will dance through this together, sunbathing and laughing at every possible moment!”